jiaolovekt/HPCENC/README.md

 ## Scheduler support
   __Slurm Only__\
   Can be ported to pbs/toqrue by modifying batch scripts.
+## Heterogeneous support
+  Since it's difficult for some cluster to allocate CPUs and GPUs together, currently there'll be NO GPU support for plugins or encoders.
 ## Usage
 Just clone this project to your compute cluster.
 Initiate the environment by\